xeniaqian94/RLeToR/README.md

 # RLeToR
-Implementations of REINFORCE Learning To Rank on OSHUMED, MQ, etc. dataset.
+PyTorch implementations of REINFORCE Learning To Rank on OSHUMED, MQ, etc. dataset.